This love month, we look at how connection with our children aids their development and how reading can facilitate that for us.

 Get the best from your time reading time with the Nooksy App, including advanced childhood developmental features such as Nooksy Tips.

-Explore more topics around childhood development and see how reading develops empathy.
+Explore more topics around childhood development and see how reading develops empathy, or read our collection of books about understanding others for kids.

 Also see how reading develops imagination, how reading improves school readiness and how to create a fun family reading routine.